animesh-chakrabarty/OOPs/basics/README.md

 ## import statement
 - import statement is used to import variable, method or classes from a different package

+_IMP: import statement is written directly after the package statement and before the class definition_

 ## this keyword

 - this keyword is used to refer to the current object inside a method or a constructor